Adjusting To A Changing Body

 When I was incorporating weight training (at a lower level than I am now) in high-intensity classes, I was also running, rowing, or doing some other sort of cardio for 45 minutes.
 In my new routine, the amount of cardio is intense, but much less.
 The intensity and amount of cardio I was previously doing allowed for significant post-exercise calorie burning that allowed me to be a little more lax with what I ate.

 Prior to starting Crossfit, I was focused on running.
 Running was something that allowed me to be alone with my thoughts and work through a lot of things in my early recovery and after.
-There were periods of over-exercise and there were times when my running was healthy and mentally restorative.
+There were periods of over-exercise, but there were also times when my running was healthy and mentally restorative.

 As I switched to HIIT workouts and further into more Crossfit ones, I realized that my clothes were starting to fit differently.
 At first I was happy about it, but as I began to increase my muscle mass and I couldn’t fit in any of my jeans, I started to feel frustrated.
-On one hand I was happy with what I was now able to do, but my physical appearance was leaving me conflicted.
+On one hand I was happy with what I was now able to do, but my physical appearance and adjusting to a changing body was leaving me conflicted.

 If you’ve been reading for some time, you know that I’ve had a lot of ups and downs with self-confidence and my perception of myself.
 This entire blog was started after realizing that making the outside look a certain way won’t change what’s happening inside — that wellness comes from within.